TOLULOPE0407/LITA_CLASS_DOCUMENTATION/README.md

 - SQL- Structured query Language for Querying of Data
 - GitHub for portfolio building
 ---
-### Data Cleaning and preparetions
+### Data Cleaning and preparations
 In the initial phase of the Data cleaning and preparations ,we perform the following action;
 1. Data Loading and Inspection
 2. Handling missing variables
-3. Data cleaning and formatting
+3. Data cleaning and
+4. Data Validation
 ---
 ### Exploratory Data Analysis
 EDA involve the exploring of the Data to answer some questions about the data such as;